-The following blog post from SC&H Group’s Contract Compliance Audit Services (CCAS) team offers insights into how advertising agency contract compliance audits can strengthen client-agency relationships, promote transparency, and enhance overall return-on-investment (ROI).
+The following blog post from SC&H Group’s Contract Compliance Audit Services (CCAS) offers insights into how advertising agency contract compliance audits can strengthen client-agency relationships, promote transparency, and enhance overall return-on-investment (ROI).

 Today’s cost-cutting initiatives are straining valued agency partnerships.